brandur/rack-instruments/README.md

 Configuration
 -------------

-Use `configure` with a block.
+Use `configure` with a block to change one of these settings:

+* **id_generator:** Subroutine used to generate identifiers for the request.
+* **ignore_extensions:** Array of extensions that shouldn't be instrumented.
+Defaults to well-known static files.

 For example, to use UUIDs for ID generation:

 ``` ruby
 require 'uuidtools'